conan-io/docs/reference/extensions/deployers.rst

 New since `Conan 2.5.0 <https://github.com/conan-io/conan/releases/tag/2.5.0>`__

 Copies all shared libraries and executables from dependencies (such as .so, .dll, or .dylib files) into a flattened directory structure.
-Library symbolic links are copied by default, with behavior controllable via the ``tools.deployer:symlinks`` boolean setting.

 Since Conan 2.20.0, subdirectories are maintained and preserved as-is.
 Files are only included in environment generators when correctly specified through ``cpp_info.bindirs``